ineedmypills/OBS-Indicator/README.md

 **Functionality**
 * Recording icon
 * Replay buffer icon
-* Clip save icon
+* Clip save icon and text

 **Fork Improvements**
-* New icons
+[x] Switching from Tkinter to PyQt
-* Separate recording and replay buffer icons
+[x] Separate recording and replay buffer icons
+[x] Customization (many more settings)
+[x] New stylish minimalistic icons and smooth animations [x] Caption when saving a clip
-* Icons are displayed everywhere (even in full-screen applications)
+[] Icons are displayed everywhere (even in full-screen applications)